akamgodlovetabit/SchoolCRUDDashboard/README.md

-#Explanation of the Student Registration System
+I'm#Explanation of the Student Registration System

 / (root)
 ├── index.php